Thomasv7877/dnschallenge-sidecar-rproxy/README.md

 * Common: they have a common share for certificates, Certbot will place them, Nginx will read them.

 [(nginx) Dockerfile](nginx_certbot_local/df_nginx/Dockerfile)
-The default nginx image will be adpted to restart on a daily basis (via cron) in case the certificate got renewed though the certbot container.
+The default nginx image will be adapted to restart on a daily basis (via cron) in case the certificate got renewed though the certbot container.

 [nginx-entrypoint.sh](nginx_certbot_local/df_nginx/nginx-entrypoint.sh)
 The default nginx startup command has been replaced with a loop that will first validate the existance of certificate files, only then will Nginx be allowed to start.